rpetit3/pasty/README.md

 ### --min_coverage

 The minimum coverage of a O-antigen to be considered for serogrouping.
-This looks at the total amount of the O-antigen that was aligned to.
+This looks at the percent of the O-antigen that was aligned to.
 This calculation does include mismatches and gaps, but those should be expected to be minimal if `--min_pident` is set to the default (95%) or similar.